panyan7/algorithm/README.md

 - Similarly, always think of sweepline when you can transform inputs into ranges explicitly and need to consider the intersection of them.
 - You can also use sweepline to merge ranges.
 - Binary search can be used on any monotonic sequences.
 This includes segment tree with range max/min query.
-- Think of brute force, or if you can reduce the problem to a brute force problem with better input sizes.
+- Think of brute force, or if you can reduce the problem to a brute force problem with better input sizes (like O(log n)).
-- Monotonic stack is also useful when you want to merge some elements, or erase those such that their effect are covered by others.
+- Monotonic stack is also useful when you want to merge some elements, or erase elements such that their effect are covered by others.
 - Think about min-cut when you have precedence in max-flow problems.
 Only keep the objects having negative cost that is required by others and positive cost that requires some others.
+- Binary lifting can be used to solve non-LCA problems too!
+Whenever you're doing something like `x = nxt[x]`, and there is a topological ordering of the elements, it is a good idea to use binary lifting to improve the running time to O(log n).

 ### Utilizing Input Range
 - It is important to read the input ranges correctly!